 Make this a main course by upping the serving size to 2 cups.

 Make sure that you are using natural almond or peanut butter.
-If you use a nut butter that has added sugar the mixture coagulates….aka turns into a lump.
+If you use a nut butter that has added sugar the mixture coagulates….aka turns into a lump and is gross.
 Just a heads up.

 No green onions – use chives or finely diced red onion